 Am I qualified to tell you how to get out of Facebook Jail?

 Yes.
-I’ve been in Facebook Jail a number of times.
+I’ve been in Facebook Jail many times.

 By the time you’re done reading this post, you’ll know how to get in Facebook Jail and how to get out of Facebook Jail.